ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-14-tagalog-gold-standard.md

 ### ...then tested it with baseline NER approaches

-I want to see how standard NER approaches fare with `tl_tlunified_gold`. **My eventual goal is to set up training pipelines that can produce decent Tagalog models from this dataset.** I made two sets of experiments, one involving word vectors and the other using language models or transformers.
-I aim to identify the best training setup for a low-resource corpora like Tagalog.
+I want to see how standard NER approaches fare with `tl_tlunified_gold`. **My eventual goal is to set up training pipelines to produce decent Tagalog models from this dataset.** I made two sets of experiments, one involving word vectors and the other using language models or transformers.
+I aim to identify the best training setup for a low-resource corpus for Tagalog.
 I'm not pitting one against the other; I want to set up training pipelines for both in the future.

-> My overall goal is to identify the best training setup for a low-resource
+> My eventual goal is to identify the best training setup for a low-resource
-> corpora like Tagalog.
+> corpus for Tagalog.
 I'm not pitting one against the other; I want to setup
 > training pipelines for both in the future.

 First, I want to benchmark several word vector settings for NER.
 The baseline